juliolmuller/vba-textfile/README.md

 ### Append Content to Text File

-Place a given string at the end of an existing text file. ***Warning:*** if the new file path informed already exists in the informed directory, the function will overwrite the old file without any prompt.
+To place a given string at the end of an existing text file, use function `AppendToTextFile()`. ***Warning:*** if the new file path informed already exists in the informed directory, the function will overwrite the old file without any prompt.

 #### Structure